Fabian1337/pysftp/docs/cookbook.rst

 .. code-block:: python

     import pysftp
-    with pysftp.Connection('hostname', private_key='/path/to/keyfile') as sftp:
+    with pysftp.Connection('hostname', username='me', private_key='/path/to/keyfile') as sftp:
         #
         # ... do sftp operations
         #